iamjohnmills/electron-movie-server/README.md

 My inspiration is PLEX, which, although great (and I still use it), appeals to a wider range of users and has many features that I don't use.
 My intention is to make a lightweight, fast, and simple media server, with only the features I use most.

 ## Installation
 Copy the repository locally and run npm install in the directory.
+Then run npm start which will open the app.

 ## Basic Usage
 From settings, specify a port, and media directories (click on a set directory to remove it).